StringEpsilon/PhpSerializerNET/docs/Deserializing.md

 		// Whether or not properties are matched case sensitive. public bool CaseSensitiveProperties = true,

-		// If true, keys present in the array but not on the target class will be ignored.
+		// If true, keys present in the array / object but not on the target class or struct will be ignored.
 		// Otherwise an exception will be thrown. public bool AllowExcessKeys = false,